mikependon/RepoDB.NET/pages/operations/bulkdelete.md

 For now, this operation only supports [SQL Server](https://www.nuget.org/packages/RepoDb.SqlServer.BulkOperations).

+### Use Case

+This method is very useful if you are deleting multiple records in the database.
+It is high-performance in nature as it is using the real bulk operation natively from ADO.NET (via `SqlBulkCopy` class).

+If you are working to delete range of records from 1000 or beyond, then use this method over [DeleteAll](/operation/deleteall).

 ### Special Arguments

 The arguments `qualifiers` and `usePhysicalPseudoTempTable` is provided on this operation.